sikoh/KaggleX-Vehicle-Price-Prediction/README.md

 <br>
 Implementing K-fold cross-validation with XGBoost allowed me to fine-tune model parameters effectively, resulting in significant improvements in model performance.
-Evaluation using metrics like Mean Squared Error (MSE) and R2 Score demonstrated the effectiveness of our approach, achieving an MSE of approximately 122.3 million and an R2 Score of 0.67 on validation data.
+Evaluation using metrics like Mean Squared Error (MSE) and R2 Score demonstrated the effectiveness of my approach, achieving an MSE of approximately 122.3 million and an R2 Score of 0.67 on validation data.
 <br>
 <br>